-Table D4: Deposit Money Bank's Claims on Other Domestic Sectors obligation to pay is postponed until relations with foreign creditors are regulated.
+Table D4: Deposit Money Bank's Claims on Other Domestic Sectors on interest due at the original due date, but the obligation to pay is postponed until relations with foreign creditors are regulated.

 The table shows DMBs' kuna and foreign currency claims on other domestic sectors, classified according to financial instruments: bills of exchange, commercial bills, bonds, other short-term securities, loans and advances (including acceptances and commodity futures), equities and arrears.